ashdar/tools-i-use/README.md

 * I have an old Gigabyte Brix, model GB-BXI5H-4200 for whatnot.
 This was my main rig for about three years.

+In the dark past, I've had the following computers:
+Shuttle with an AMD processor
+* Micron PII (IIRzc)
+* Northgate 386/33
+* A few Macintoshes, mainly a Mac Plus that took me through university.

 ## Network
 * Ubiquiti Wireless Access Point
+I'm not a network guy but the 'standard' equipment that Verizon gave me was not cutting muster.

 ## Visuals
-* I have a Dell 1920x1200 LCD and my (trusty) Dell FP2001 1600x1200 LCD.
+* I have a Dell 1920x1200 LCD and my (ancient & trusty) Dell FP2001 1600x1200 LCD.
+* In the past, I've used monitors from Sony, MAG and Princeton.
+I tend to hold onto monitors for a long time.

 ## Sounds
-* A NAD 3155 Integrated amplifier
+* A NAD 3155 Integrated amplifier that I picked up via eBay
-* A pair of KEF model 101 bookshelf speakers
+* A pair of KEF model 101 bookshelf speakers that I picked up at an estate sale
-* An Energy EXL-S8 Powered Subwoofer
+* An Energy EXL-S8 Powered Subwoofer that I picked up via Craigslist